grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Percy buys Shakes dinner at the one crappy diner in the depot to pay him back, and hires him to run interference for them with the mines cargo_
 	* [ ] Percy is so flush with this run that she can offer Shakes a job, and make up what she feels she owes him.
 She offers him two deck-boss shares, or something.
 	* [ ] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.
 It's more in his line of speciality
-	* [ ] Shakes makes modifications to the Gnat for the job, to run louder on diesel (see pigeon notes)

 * [ ] _Conversation with Cassandra about hiring her as a sonar operator_

 * [ ] _At the Prospect, it's being repaired, refueled, and loaded with the magnetic mine cargo_

-* [ ] _Some further description of the layout of the Prospect might go here_
+	* Some further description of the layout of the Prospect might go here

 * [ ] _They seal up the boat and embark_